Kong/kongponents/docs/components/tooltip.md

 # Tooltip

-A tooltip is a brief, informative message that appears when a user hovers over, focuses on, or taps an element, providing additional context, guidance, or information without cluttering the interface.
+A tooltip is aninformative message that appears when a user hovers over, focuses on, or taps an element, providing additional context, guidance, or information without cluttering the interface.

 <KTooltip text="Simple tooltip.">
   <InfoIcon />